-Please complete the Appeal for Tuition Fee Amendment form (DOCX, 45.6 KB).
+Please complete the Appeal for Tuition Fee Amendment form to initiate your request.

 Senate Policy states that any student with an overdue debt with the university will not be permitted to register until the outstanding account is settled in full or until an acceptable arrangement for settling the account is made.

 If you wish to register, but cannot pay the outstanding debt in full, please submit an appeal to register with debt.
 Your appeal must include:

 - A description of the extenuating circumstances that led to the outstanding balance

 - A budget that outlines ALL of your expenses and sources of income

 - A repayment plan